-- 2.1 To consider the following recommendation by the Cabinet Member for Planning and Economic Development Deputy Leader:' - To remove Langley Close, Magor and Oakgrove, Portskewett from the site identification process as key information, findings and evidence from public consultation and site investigation surveys has indicated that these sites are deemed less suitable.
-See Paragraphs 3.3.2 and 3.3.3 for further detail.
-Furthermore, these sites are not needed at present due to the pitch requirement reducing to seven (See Paragraph 3.3.1) - To approve the use of Bradbury Farm, Crick for proposed Gypsy and Traveller site development and inclusion in the Deposit RLDP (see Paragraph 3.3.4), subject to the outcome of provisional and indicative design work and the findings and recommendations of further site evaluation survey work in respect of noise mitigation.
+- 2.1 To approve the following recommendation by the Cabinet Member for Planning and Economic Development and Deputy Leader: - 2.1.1 To remove Langley Close, Magor and Oakgrove Farm, Portskewett from the site identification process based on evidence from the public consultation and site investigation surveys, and due to the pitch requirement reducing to seven (See Paragraphs 3.3.2 and 3.3.3) - 2.1.2 To approve the use of land at Bradbury Farm, Crick (See Appendix 1) for the proposed Gypsy and Traveller site, for development and inclusion in the Deposit RLDP (see Paragraph 3.3.4).
+Final decision subject to the outcome of ongoing indicative concept design work, and the findings and recommendations of further site evaluation survey work in respect of noise mitigation. - 2.1.3 Following which, to agree that Bradbury Farm, then forms part of a detailed public consultation on the Deposit RLDP, where residents will be able to comment further on the proposal to allocate this land to meet the Council's Gypsy and Traveller housing need.